kopsha/hopeless-programming/README.md

     _mark_to_load(models.DWVisitsToLoad, tenant, trial_ids)
 ```

-And, just to spice things up, this time he ignores the passed ids and does its
+Yup, the same hard-coded model class, and, just to spice things up, this time he
-own query anyway.
+ignores the passed ids and does its own query anyway.

 ![Massive facepalm](./res/facepalm.jpeg)

 I'll never recover from this.